-- The church office remains CLOSED to the public, but is open for church business by appointment.
-The office is staffed (in-person or remotely) Monday to Friday from 10 am to 2 pm.
-If you need to communicate with us, email is currently preferred though you may try calling.
+- The church building remains CLOSED to the public, but is open for church business by appointment.
+The office is staffed (in-person or remotely) Monday to Friday from at least 10 am to 2 pm.
+If you need to communicate with us, email is currently preferred, although you may try calling.